pkp/learning-ojs/en/website_settings.md

 ###Plugin Gallery

 The Plugin Gallery will eventually provide access to external plugins, not included in your OJS installation, but available for download and activation.

+##Announcements

+This section allows you to create and display news announcements on the journal's website.

+**Announcements**: Configure how announcements will appear on your journal website.

+**Announcement Types**: You can create different types of announcements (e.g., News, New Issue Alert, etc.).
+Use the *Add Annoucment Type* link to create them.

+**Annoucements**: Use the *Add Annoucement* link to create a new announcement for your Announcements page.